yurylavrukhin/personal-website/src/site/places/index.md

 ## 2023

+Mae Kha Chan, Thailand — 21 may — now

+Chiang Mai, Thailand — 11 may — 21 may

-Bangkok, Thailand — 21 april — now
+Bangkok, Thailand — 21 april — 11 may

 Chiang Mai, Thailand — 15 april — 20 april